adobe/aepsdk-react-native/README.md

       AEPMobileEdge.class,
       AEPMobileEdgeIdentity.class,
       AEPMobileEdgeConsent.class,
-      //AEPMobileMessaging.class, //enable this extension for using messaging functionalities
+      //AEPMobileMessaging.class, //enable this extension if you installed @adobe/react-native-aepmessaging
       //AEPMobileUserProfile.class, //enable this extension for store user profile attributes
       //AEPMobileAssurance.class, //enable this extension for inspecting and validating the app
       //AEPMobileIdentity.class, //enable for Adobe solution Identity extension